 Ginsburg’s first formal training come in 1946, when he entered a local music and art high school.
 He later graduated, having been voted the “best artist of the class.”
 His next stop was Syracuse University on scholarship.
 It was during these early years that Ginsburg was first exposed to the evolving, modernist art world — a world he would continue to resist for decades.

 “My most challenging experience as an artist was finding teachers and schools who could teach the skills needed to paint realistically and galleries who would exhibit realist art,” Ginsburg says.
-“Modern art was so pervasive and dominating in 20th-century art that the freedom of expression and the opportunity to develop realistic painting was severely limited.
-In addition, the non-acceptance of controversial ideas was challenging, which too often forced me to teach and do illustrations to make a living.”
+“Modern art was so pervasive and dominating in 20th-century art that the freedom of expression and the opportunity to develop realistic painting was severely limited.”

 Ginsburg did what he had to do to support his growing family, taking employment as a commercial artist.
 However, his drive to develop his own fine art and creative voice forced a career change into teaching — all while he continued to take an active part in the peace and Civil Rights movements, among other causes.
 A formative relationship was forged in the 1970s, when Ginsburg and Irwin Greenberg began a Morning Painting Group in which many talented students would gather to paint from life.
 Some of the students included Steven Assael, Costa Vavagiakis, Garin Baker, Ricky Mujica, and Mark Texeira.
 “We felt a commitment to the development of realistic painting and to the importance of giving serious, talented students an opportunity that was otherwise not available,” Ginsburg says.

 In was during the 1970s and 1980s that Ginsburg’s fine art career really began to find its footing, as he earned gallery representation at Harbor Gallery, Gallery 306, Reyn Gallery, and the old Grand Central Gallery, to name just a few.
 Ginsburg was also achieving some financial stability as an illustrator and teacher, but says, “I felt like a hired gun.
 While I enjoyed earning the money and was grateful for the opportunity, I didn’t feel that the ideas and concepts were mine.
-In 2000, I resolved to leave illustration and devote myself to my fine art, and, in 2004, I was a man of my word.”
+From 1980 – 2004 I was so busy doing illustrations that I had little time to paint my fine art.”

 Ginsburg’s process is strongly rooted in Old Master techniques, working alla prima, or painting directly on canvas and painting wet-on-wet.
 “I usually work on stretched canvas, but on smaller ones I use gessoed hardwood panels,” the artist continues.
 “On a toned panel I start by blocking in the larger forms or shapes of the model posing, without a preliminary drawing.
 I am initially concerned with placement and design, followed by careful observation of the model’s proportions.
 I paint thinly at first, using turpenoid, as in a wash drawing.
 Then I work toward getting my values and begin using linseed oil as my medium.
 Color soon becomes a part of my process to help develop the forms — but constant and careful observation of the model is key to achieving my goal.
 As Charles Hawthorne once told my father, who was his student in 1920, ‘Paint what you see, not what you know.’”